Karmiel: Demographics

-As of 2007, the city encompasses an area of about 24 km2 with a population of about 50,000 residents approximately 40% of whom are immigrants from 75 countries.
+As of 2007, the city encompasses an area of about 24 km2 with a population of about 50,000 residents, approximately 40% of whom are immigrants from 75 countries.
 The city also receives significant internal migration of Haredi families.
-Since 1990, 16,000 immigrants have arrived in Karmiel, the majority of whom are from the Former Soviet Union.
+Since 1990, 16,000 immigrants have arrived in Karmiel, the majority of whom are from the former Soviet Union.
 According to the national master plan, by 2020 Karmiel will have a population of approximately 120,000 residents.
-Since 1980, six new neighborhoods have been developed and populated, and a technical college has been serving the community since 1989.
+Since 1980, six new neighborhoods have been developed and populated.
+A technical college has been serving the community since 1989.
 As of 2016, work is underway to create a further neighborhood on Mount Karmi on Karmiel's western fringe.
+In 2022 Karmiel had a population of 47,317, of which 77.6% were Jewish, 2.8% were Muslim, 0.8% were Christian, 0.5% were Druze and 18.3% of the population was counted as other.